-Abby is an associate in the firm’s Business and Real Estate groups.
+Abby is an attorney in the firm’s Business, Real Estate and Transportation, Logistics & Trade groups.
 In her business practice, Abby advises clients on all aspects of their business, ranging from entity selection and formation to succession planning.
-Abby counsels public and private entities, including closely held and family-owned businesses, on mergers, acquisitions, corporate governance, shareholder buyouts, and a variety of other transactional matters.
-She also regularly engages with clients on general business issues including contract drafting, review, and negotiation.
+Abby counsels public and private entities — including closely held and family-owned businesses — on mergers, acquisitions, corporate governance, shareholder buyouts, and a variety of other transactional matters.
+She also regularly engages with clients on general business issues including contract drafting, review and negotiation.

-In her real estate practice, Abby focuses on the areas of planning and executing real estate transactions, land development and zoning matters, and real estate financing.
+In her real estate practice, Abby focuses on the areas of planning and executing real estate transactions.
 She advises clients on the acquisition, financing, leasing, and disposition of commercial and residential properties.
-Abby has also counseled clients on various property tax assessment and exemption issues, and has successfully represented clients involved in real estate tax assessment appeals in Lancaster County.
+Abby has also counseled clients on various property tax assessment and exemption issues, and has successfully represented clients involved in real estate tax assessment appeals in Lancaster and Chester counties.

 Before joining the firm, Abby clerked for Chief Judge Leonard P. Stark of the U.S. District Court for the District of Delaware.
 Abby also previously practiced environmental law, where she represented clients in administrative negotiations with government agencies, advised clients regarding compliance and permitting under federal and state environmental regulations and assisted with litigation of environmental claims.

 Abby and her family live in Hershey and enjoy spending much of their free time in its family-friendly hot spots.